 In December 2011, we realized a non-recurring non-cash benefit of \$21.5 million in our tax provision related to a reduction of a significant portion of our deferred tax valuation allowance on net U.S. deferred tax assets.
 In assessing the ability to recognize our deferred tax assets, we reviewed all positive and negative evidence and considered historical book and taxable income, the scheduled reversal of deferred tax assets and liabilities, and projected future book and taxable income.
 Based upon this detailed assessment, we determined that it is more likely than not that a significant portion of our net U.S. deferred tax assets, for which a valuation allowance had been previously recorded, will be realized and, as such, reversed \$21.5 million of the valuation allowance on net U.S. deferred tax assets.

-The remaining valuation allowance of \$7.2 million as of December 31, 2012 is intended to provide for uncertainty regarding the ultimate realization of our state tax credit carryovers, U.S. capital loss carryforwards, U.S. foreign tax credit carryovers, and foreign net operating loss carryforwards.
-Based on these considerations, we believed it was more likely than not that we would realize the benefit of the net deferred tax asset of \$44.3 million as of December 31, 2012, which was net of the remaining valuation allowance.
+The valuation allowance of \$6.7 million as of December 31, 2013 was intended to provide for uncertainty regarding the ultimate realization of our state tax credit carryovers, U.S. capital loss carryforwards, and U.S. foreign tax credit carryovers.
+Based on these considerations, we believed it was more likely than not that we would realize the benefit of the net deferred tax asset of \$45.9 million as of December 31, 2013, which was net of the remaining valuation allowance.

-At December 31, 2012, we have approximately \$0.4 million of foreign net operating loss carryforwards, which will expire in 2013.
-We also have foreign tax credit carryforwards of approximately \$0.9 million that will expire in varying amounts between 2013 and 2021, and a capital loss carryforward of \$15.5 million that will expire in 2014.
+At December 31, 2013, we have foreign tax credit carryforwards of approximately \$0.6 million that will expire in varying amounts by 2020, and a capital loss carryforward of \$15.5 million that will expire in 2014.